-1. Who can join YouWealth?
-3 Read more about who's eligible to join YouWealth and what you need to consider.
-2. About investments, withdrawals and more 3 Understand more about how you can contribute to or withdraw from your investment.
+1. Investing in YouWealth Read more about who's eligible to join YouWealth and what you need to consider.
+3 2.
+About investments, withdrawals and more Understand more about how you can contribute to or withdraw from your investment.
 We also talk about payment suspensions and wind-up.
-More about your investment options 4 Learn about the difference between income and growth assets.
-4. More about fees and charges 5 Understand more about fees, expenses and transaction costs.
-5. More about investment risk 6 Find out about the other risks of investing and how we manage those risks.
-6. How your investment is valued 7 Discover how 'units' work and what this means for your investment.
-7. Related parties and managing conflicts of interest 7 Learn about how we manage any potential people and related company conflicts.
-8. The Governing Document made easy 9 Understand how the Governing Document guides what we do.
+3 3.
+More about your investment options Learn about the difference between income and growth assets.
+4 4.
+More about fees Understand more about fees, expenses and transaction costs.
+5 5.
+More about investment risk Find out about the other risks of investing and how we manage those risks.
+6 6.
+How your investment is valued Discover how 'units' work and what this means for your investment.
+8 7.
+Related parties and managing conflicts of interest Learn about how we manage any potential people and related company conflicts.
+9 8.
+The Governing Document made easy Understand how the Governing Document guides what we do.
+10

-It should be read with the current Product Disclosure Statement and Statement of Investment Policy and Objectives (SIPO) for the Scheme, along with any other documents held on the Disclose register at companiesoffice.govt.nz/disclose
+It should be read with the current Product Disclosure Statement and Statement of Investment Policyand Objectives (SIPO) for the Scheme, along with any other documents held on the Scheme and Offer Disclose Register entries at companiesoffice.govt.nz/disclose